 Kamath invests in Indian startups including Nazara and Licious

-Zerodha co-founder Nikhil Kamath is all set to join the team of electric two-wheeler manufacturer Ather Energy.
+Zerodha co-founder Nikhil Kamath is electric two-wheeler manufacturer Ather Energy.

 While specific details are yet to be revealed, some of the reports spread from trusted sources indicate that Kamath will invest through a secondary share sale.

 The reports come just days after the Zerodha co-founder invested 100 Cr (about $12 million) in publicly traded online gaming startup Nazara Technologies.

 Kamath also has stakes in Licious and Third Wave Coffee recent investments including The Mainstreet Marketplace, Metaman, NAS Academy, and Growth School.

 Just two weeks ago, Ather received INR 900 Cr (about USD 108 million) in a rights issue from Hero MotoCorp and GIC of Singapore.
 Hero MotoCorp, which already holds a 33.1% stake in Ather Energy, will invest up to INR 550 Cr in

 The company initially wanted to raise $250 million at a $1.3 billion valuation, those plans due to current market conditions, The Arc reported.
 The EV startup was valued at around $750 million in the previous round.

 Ather offers two main products: the Ather 450X and Ather 450S.
 The startup is looking to expand its product portfolio it through a $250 million funding round.
 Ather’s revenue reached INR 1,806 Cr in FY23, up significantly from INR 408.5 Cr in FY22.